massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 >
 > 📄 */patternlab/source/_pattern/01-atoms/04-headings/comp-heading.twig*
 >
-> The heading level value is passed from its parent tempalte as `compHeading.level`, and assgined to `headingLevel`.
+> The heading level value is passed from its parent template as `compHeading.level`, and assigned to `headingLevel`.
 >
 > Here the default value is set to `2`.
 >